The ABC’s of Event Planning

 INVITATIONS: You have finally narrowed it down to one theme for your event, finalised a venue, booked your caterer and organised your entertainment, it’s now time to let everyone know about the fantastic event you have been tediously planning!
 You can use your website and social media channels to reach large audiences.
 Email campaigns are also very effective but it is important to make a plan of when you will start/finish your campaign in line with the date of your event.

 JUST STAY CALM: No event planner can say that nothing has gone wrong in the planning process.
 A speaker cancels, the caterer got the flu, the venue caught fire… Somewhere along the road, you will hit some bumps.
-As-long as you’re able to stay calm and work slightly longer hours to sort the problem, you don’t even need to stress.
+As long as you’re able to stay calm and work slightly longer hours to sort the problem, you don’t even need to stress.

 KEEP YOUR GUESTS IN THE KNOW: As stressful as events are for the planners, they can actually be quite stressful for the attendees.
 If attendees are unaware of the location, the timings or even the dress code, you can create a negative vibe with them without even realising.
-Keep your attendees updated by always informing them if details to change through email, social media, your website or even a app!
+Keep your attendees updated by always informing them if details to change through email, social media, your website or even an app!
 Your attendees shouldn’t and don’t want to feel like they have to go out of their way to find out the information they need.

 LEAD RETRIEVAL SOFTWARE: Most companies events happen to increase sales and leads.
 It will be impossible to talk to everyone on the night or even to give everyone a call back the next day.
-You can use softwares to follow-up with your attendees for you and fast-track you to a phone call with the most promising ones.
+You can use software to follow-up with your attendees for you and fast-track you to a phone call with the most promising ones.

 MAKE GOOD RELATIONSHIPS: In an industry that requires lots of communication and liaising, building strong, fruitful relationships is key.
 Positive relationships can often lead to your contacts ‘pulling a few strings for you’ which is never a bad thing.

-NETWORKING: The majority of people attend events not only for the content they may learn, but for the connections they will make.
+NETWORKING: The majority of people attend events not only for the content they may learn but for the connections they will make.
 In a world where contacts really can make or break you, having networking time at your event will convince customers to attend which will ultimately lead to more potential sales for you.

 ORGANISATION: There are so many details that go into planning your event: budgets, invites, venue searching, suppliers, the list is endless.
 Make sure you’re on top of all the finer details by keeping relevant information together.
 It’s always great to create spreadsheets that list all your contacts, your supplier offers, the dates for your email campaigns, your budget and so on.